elastic/integrations/packages/wiz/docs/README.md

 # Wiz

 Wiz continuously prioritizes critical risks based on a deep cloud analysis across misconfigurations, network exposure, secrets, vulnerabilities, malware, and identities to build a single prioritized view of risk for your cloud.
-This [Wiz](https://www.wiz.io/) integration enables you to consume and analyze Wiz data within Elastic Security, including issues, vulnerability data and audit events, providing you with visibility and context for your cloud environments within Elastic Security.
+This [Wiz](https://www.wiz.io/) integration enables you to consume and analyze Wiz data within Elastic Security, including issues, vulnerability data, cloud configuration findings and audit events, providing you with visibility and context for your cloud environments within Elastic Security.

 ## Data streams